Vignesh-Hariharan/Vignesh-hariharan/README.md

 ## 👋 About Me

 Analytics Engineer with **8+ years** building production data pipelines, analytics infrastructure, and automation systems.
-Currently at **StackAdapt** (Toronto), where I architect end-to-end data solutions from ingestion to insights.
+Most recently at **StackAdapt** (Toronto), where I architected end-to-end data solutions from ingestion to insights.

 **What I do:**
 - 🔧 Build data pipelines that process millions of rows daily